jackgoffinet/autoencoded-vocal-analysis/docs/source/segment.rst

 complicated regions.
 Selected songs will be shown in blue in an image, by default saved as :code:`'temp.pdf'`.

-When we press :coded:`c` to continue, the function will keep running, going through each segment directory and cleaning out the segments that don't get projected into one of the boxes we just defined.
+When we press :code:`c` to continue, the function will keep running, going through each segment directory and cleaning out the segments that don't get projected into one of the boxes we just defined.